Overview

 -

-Confirm that the status changes to [Federated]. -
+On the confirmation screen, review the details and click [Upgrade].
+Confirm that the status changes to [Federated].

 Click [Remove] for the target domain.